abecms/abecms/README.md

 	|_ template_files
 ```

-Assets must be in the same folder of your project and have the same name followed by `_files`
+Assets must be in the same folder of your template and have the same name followed by `_files`

-More detailled documentation comming soon
+More detailed documentation coming soon

 ## user management